voidtrance/voron-klipper-extensions/README.md

 one in order to allow all commands/operations that perform Z probing to benefit from this.

-To enable the module, add the following to your `printer.cfg` file:
+To enable the module, add the following to your `printer.cfg` file right after the `[probe]` section:

 ```gcode
 [settling_probe]